 Heather Powell, a quadriplegic for almost 10 years from a shooting accident, and only 38 years old was promised enough help to live at home rather than in a nursing home.
 However, Superior would not provide the hydraulic lift necessary for movement to the shower and the bathroom, so she remained in bed.
 Nor would the managed care plan provide the special mattress to protect her skin from bed sores.
 Then, Superior reduced her care giver hours from 12 to 7.
 So, Powell was alone and in pain for 17 hours a day.

 After reviewing thousands of patients’ medical files, corporate financial records and state records through over 160 public records requests, the investigators found at least “8,000 patients like Powell with unmet medical needs” trying to stay at home.
 They also found that complaints are growing and medically fragile Medicaid patients struggle to find doctors willing to care for them.

-Texas and the federal government pay $11.7 billion for Medicaid care with 90% going to 5 major HMOs: Superior, Amerigroup, Molina, Cigna and United Healthcare.
+Texas and the federal government pay $11.7 billion for Texas Medicaid Managed Care with 90% going to 5 major HMOs: Superior, Amerigroup, Molina, Cigna and United Healthcare.
 The companies reported a profit of $147 million on fragile “Patients” alone.
 “The only way to make money is to deny medically necessary care,” according to Peter Hofer, senior litigator for Disability Rights Texas.